Ron Willey: Club coach

 Willey returned to Manly in 1970 for a successful five season tenure as a non-playing coach.
 During this time he guided them to their first New South Wales Rugby League premiership in 1972 and repeated that premiership success in 1973.
 In this, his second coaching stint at Manly he enjoyed an extraordinary 74% win rate.

-Later Willey coached Balmain from 1977 to 1979, North Sydney from 1980 to 1982 and Souths from 1983 to 1985 but was unable to repeat premiership success.
+Willey later coached Balmain from 1977 to 1979, North Sydney from 1980 to 1982 (whom he guided to their first finals series in 17 years) and Souths from 1983 to 1985 but was unable to repeat premiership success.
 His last head coaching role in Australia was with Penrith where he coached the club a fifth-place playoff in 1988 where they lost to Balmain.
 In his final season at Penrith, Willey guided the club to a second-placed finish but the Panthers were knocked out in straight sets by eventual grand finalists Balmain and Canberra.

 Willey coached English side Bradford Northern for a short stint and led them to the Premiership final and success in the Yorkshire Cup in 1989–90.
 Willey coached for a total of 17 seasons and 403 matches.